Summer Undergraduate Internships in Clinical and Translational Sciences

 Students will be notified by e-mail when the application package is complete.
 The package will be evaluated by CTSA leadership in consultation with the relevant undergraduate institution.
 We anticipate 12 CTSA and 10 Conte Center internships for summer of 2014.
 We request that students let us know their intent within two weeks of acceptance by the program.

 Mentors for the CTSA-supported Summer Undergraduate Internship Program are drawn largely from the membership of the Institute for Translational Medicine and Therapeutics (http://www.itmat.upenn.edu/).
 Membership comprises faculty from the majority of basic and clinical departments at Perelman School of Medicine, Children's Hospital of Philadelphia, The Wistar Institute, The Unviersity of the Sciences, and the Monell Center who have identified strong interests in translational research.
 Areas of particular strength include cancer biology, diabetes and metabolism, regenerative medicine, human genetics, reproduction and women's health, pediatrics, neuroscience/neurology, cardiovascular biology, genomics, and bioinformatics.

-On-campus housing is available.
-The cost is about $250 per week and is the responsibility of the student.
-Meal plans are also available (see http://www.business-services.upenn.edu/dining/).
+On-campus housing is provided if needed to CTSA Scholars only.
 Students should let us know upon acceptance into the program whether they intend to use on-campus housing.
-If so, we can help make arrangements.
+If so, we will help make arrangements.

 You must be an ITMAT member to receive CTSA supported services.

 All publications, press releases or other documents citing results from NIH-grant supported research much acknowledge the NIH grant support.